nanoporetech/dorado/README.md

 #### Classifying existing datasets

-Existing basecalled datasets can be classified as well as demultiplxed into per-barcode BAMs using the standalone `demux` command in `dorado`.
-To use it, run
+Existing basecalled datasets can be classified as well as demultiplexed into per-barcode BAMs using the standalone `demux` command in `dorado`.
+To use this, run

 ```
-dorado demux --kit-name <kit-name> --output-dir <output-folder-for-demuxed-bams> <reads-in-hts-format>
+dorado demux --kit-name <kit-name> --output-dir <output-folder-for-demuxed-bams> <reads>

+# <reads> can either be an HTS format file (e.g. fastq, BAM, etc.) or a stream of an HTS format (e.g. the output of dorado basecalling).
 ```

 This results in multiple BAM files being generated in the output folder, one per barcode (formatted as `KITNAME_BARCODEXX.bam` and one for all unclassified reads.
 As with the in-line mode, `--no-trim` and `--barcode-both-ends` are also available as additional options.